imi-bigpicture/bigpicture-metaflex/README.md

 # metadata-schema

-Metadata schemas for BigPicture data submission.
+Metadata schemas for BIGPICTURE data submission.
 Based on ENA metadata schemas.

 ## Implemented MSMdad version

-This version of the BigPicture metadata schema implements MSMdad version 0.1.0.
+This version of the BIGPICTURE metadata schema implements MSMdad version 0.1.0.

 ## Structure

-The BigPicture-extension from the ENA metadata schema are located in files prefixed with BP.
+The BIGPICTURE-extension from the ENA metadata schema are located in files prefixed with BP.

 ### BP.common.xsd
-Implements several types that are used FileBaseType which is in other BigPicture types:
+Implements several types that are used FileBaseType which is in other BIGPICTURE types:

 - FileBaseType: Type for representing a submitted data file with filename and checksum.
 - AttributeBaseType: A base attribute type that is identified by a `TAG`.
 NumericAttributeType, CodedAttributeType, and AttributeSetType extends from this type.